Kayyugit/Word-Scramble/README.md

 # Word-Scramble
- This is a word scramble game
+ This is a word scramble game.
+The user has 3 levels to choose from.
+The higher the level, the longer the word.
+Feel free to add more words, levels and tries to make a more challenging game.
+Cheers!